giorgiop94/digital-garden/_notes/Taoism.md

 - [[what price are you willing to pay]]
 -  [[you can be happy with very little]]
 	- "knowing what is enough is wealth"
-	- "*If you realize that you have enough, you are truly rich*" Lao Tzu
+> "*If you realize that you have enough, you are truly rich*" Lao Tzu

-#quotesonMoney #quotesonWealth
+#quotesonMoney

 ------------